apache/mesos/docs/endpoints/master/flags.md

 ### AUTHORIZATION ###
-Querying this endpoint requires that the current principal is authorized to view all flags.
+Querying this endpoint requires that the current principal is authorized to query the path.
 See the authorization documentation for details.